SahilNair24/master-thesis-robot-laser-structuring/cad-segmentation/README.md

 - This script does cad segmentation but only stores centroids and not their normals into a file.
 This was the initial script to test segmentation that was later upgraded into the the scripts with angles considered.

 4. rapidcode_jointtarget.py
 - This script creates a RAPIDCODE module consisting of **jointtargets** for ABB RobotStudio from the saved segmented data (centroids+normals).
-It was created to validate the CAD Segmentation phase.

 5. rapidcode_robtarget.py **(recommended)**
 - This script creates a RAPIDCODE module consisting of **robtargets** for ABB RobotStudio from the saved segmented data (centroids+normals).
-It was created to validate the CAD Segmentation phase.

 6. test.py
 - This was created to test loading and slicing of different models in Pyvista.